 Parking in the front of the house works in the right situation.
 Again, it must be integrated into the landscape and the paving not overwhelm the front of the house.
 Often times, this location provides the best access to the front door especially in an urban setting.
 Off street parking in the city actually adds value to your home.
 If it is in proportion to the space and constructed with nice materials, it can be beautiful and charming as seen in the photograph below.

 On large properties, parking courtyards are a possibility.
 This type of parking adds a lot of paving directly in front of the house, so there must be enough space for greenery around it.
 It can be an exceptionally impressive driveway if done right.
 This courtyard was not designed by me, but by a local architect, Mark Sprangler.
 I am lucky enough to be working on this property now.

 Parking areas allow easy access to the front door and make maneuvering your landscape easy.
 Making room for cars can be done without ruining your landscape.
 It can be a way of adding some style and pizzazz!

 Ask the Expert!

 Submit a question and you will get a professional's answer as well as a web page on this site to share with your friends.
 Pictures are always helpful.
 I hope to be hearing from you.

 Contact me for further information or to talk about my design services.

 Richmond, Virginia 23227

 Turn your knowledge into a website that generates income for you.
-SBI (Site Build It) is a powerful website creation and hosting system that shows you how it is done step by step.
+SBI (Solo Build It) is a powerful website creation and hosting system that shows you how it is done step by step.
 Take a look!